Mount Erebus disaster: Memorials

 In 2019, it was announced that a national memorial is to be installed in Parnell Rose Gardens, with a relative of one of the crash victims stating that it was the right place.
 However, local residents criticised the memorial's location, saying that it would "destroy the ambiance of the park".
 After numerous delays, construction was set to begin in October 2021.
 However, due to an investigation by the Ombudsman, construction was limited to reversible "preparation works".
 The delays were caused by protests against the construction, fearing that it could endanger the giant pōhutukawa in the park.

 In March 2022, the Ombudsman released his report, stating that Ministry of Culture & Heritage "should have consulted more widely before forming its preference for a location," and that it "acted unreasonably in October 2019, when it failed to reply to correspondence about resource consent for the proposed memorial."
 Construction was halted upon the recommendation given, which "called for the ministry to resolve any grievances before construction begins."
 By 10 February 2023, the Ombudsman was satisfied by the actions taken to implement his recommendations.

 However, the 2023 Auckland Anniversary Weekend floods and Cyclone Gabrielle led to "significant land slips occurring along the cliff line," including one in the vicinity of the memorial site.
 The geotechnical engineering assessment undertaken concluded that "the land was unsafe to build the memorial on", forcing them to abandon the plans to build the memorial in Parnell Rose Gardens, and to find a new memorial site.
+In November 2025, the Ministry announced its preferred new site for the national memorial was Cracroft Reserve in Christchurch.
+The Mayor of Christchurch, Phil Mauger, had previously offered two potential sites for the memorial, including Cracroft Reserve.
+Christchurch was to have been the first landing place of the plane on its return to New Zealand.